weiji14/foss4g2023oceania/README.md

 The time to load the ERA5 subset data using the `kvikio` and `zarr` engines will be printed out.
-There will also be a summary report of the relative speedup between the CPU-based `zarr` and GPU-based `kvikio` engine, and bar plots of the absolute time taken for each backend engine.
+There will also be a summary report of the relative time difference between the CPU-based `zarr` and GPU-based `kvikio` engine, and bar plots of the absolute time taken for each backend engine.

 # References